Archive for video

 The last three years I’ve been working on a large project to document cancer diagnostics and treatment.
 With only one year left of the project I wanted to make a list of all the procedures I’ve filmed so far.

-Probably not interesting to anyone but myself, but it’s my blog and I’ll list if I want to.
-Read more »
+Probably not interesting to anyone but myself, but it’s my blog and I’ll list if I want to. « Read the rest of this entry »

 Different shades of red revisited